rwieruch/blog_robinwieruch_content/pages/about/index.md

 ### Newsletter

-[Revue](https://www.getrevue.co/referrals/adNOMX8eMpOQ5ndAIyXovw) is perfect for my needs to setup a Newsletter for my website.
-It has everything I need even though I relied heavily on MailChimp before.
-Revue has the following great features:
+[Substack](https://substack.com/refer/robinwieruch) is perfect for my needs to setup a Newsletter for my website.
+It has everything I need even though I relied heavily on Revue and MailChimp before.

-* permalinks to newsletters
-* powerful integrations for fetching content automatically
-* simple and intuitive UI/UX
-* great pricing model for a larger audience
-* statistics and analytics

 ### Email Marketing